Requirements for Electronic Waste Collection Sites

 Electronic Waste Collection Site Requirements:

 - Submit a one-time registration.
-No later than January 1, 2011, owners/operators of electronic waste collection sites in the state must register with the department on the form below.
-Sites that begin operations after January 1, 2011 shall register with the department at least thirty days prior to receiving any electronic waste.
+Owners/operators of electronic waste collection sites in the state must register with the department using the form below, at least thirty days prior to receiving any electronic waste.
 In the case of multiple collection sites operated by a retailer, a single registration listing the name, address, and telephone number of the individual collection sites may be submitted covering all its collection sites.

 - Submit an annual report.
-Beginning March 1st annually, owners/operators of electronic waste collection sites must submit to the department an annual report for the previous calendar year, on the following form:
+Owners/operators of electronic waste collection sites must submit to the department an annual report detailing the previous calendar year's activities, using the following form:

 - SIT-REP: Annual Report for Electronic Waste Collection Sites PDF (278 KB)

 - Store electronic waste properly.
 Electronic waste must be stored in a fully enclosed building with a roof, floor and walls, or in a secure container (e.g., package or vehicle), that is constructed and maintained to minimize breakage of electronic waste and to prevent releases of hazardous materials to the environment.